eye-division/jennyblyth/_gallery/addy-gardner.md

 ---
 title: Addy Gardner
 description_markdown: |
-  "Addy Gardner, Oxfordshire artist, trained in both Fine Art and Applied Psychology.
+  Addy Gardner, Oxfordshire artist, trained in both Fine Art and Applied Psychology.
 Sixteen years ago she declined the offer of an MA in Fine Art and set off to Edinburgh where she set up her studio inspired by the beauty of Scottish landscape.
 She returned to Oxfordshire in 2004.

   For those of you who know her work, you will find that Addy has moved on from what you might expect.
 She is painting beautiful and complex landscapes composed of layers of oil paint which individually retain both substance and translucency.
 The effect is to capture the fluidity of the firmament - sunlight spilling through clouds, earth and sky bathed in luminosity.
 Her subject is the landscape that she encounters around her which she recreates in the studio as photographic panoramic ‘sketches’.
 From that visual reference point, Addy creates paintings that echo her memories, thoughts, dreams and emotions – moments of ‘peak experience’.
 There is a strong autobiographical element in her work that colours her compositions with titles such as “_The memory of the moment we first met_”.
 An artist invites us to share their journey, yet the success of a painting is also determined by their ability to invite us to make our own.
 Addy Gardner is chasing beauty, and is successful on both counts.